coreytcallaghan/urban_greenspaces/README.md

 We use the naming convention `<three letter country code>-<state or province>-<name_of_park>.geojson`, for example Hyde Park in New South Wales Australia has the file name `aus-nsw-hyde_park.geojson`.
 All spaces must be replaced by underscores: `_` and the filename must be in all lowercase.

-Then make a `github.com` account and fork the greenspace repository, add your `.geojson` file to the folder `/geojson_greenspace_files`, commit your changes and then submit a pull request.
+There then two options to contribute the delineated greenspace to us.
+The easiest way is to email the file to callaghan.corey.t@gmail.com and the more technical way is to make a `github.com` account and fork the greenspace repository, add your `.geojson` file to the folder `/geojson_greenspace_files`, commit your changes and then submit a pull request.
 You can submit mulitple greenspaces at a time.

 :leaves: :bird: